romebell/express_authentication/README.md

   Model
 } = require('sequelize');
 module.exports = (sequelize, DataTypes) => {
-  class user extends Model {
+  class User extends Model {
     /**
      * Helper method for defining associations.
      * This method is not a part of Sequelize lifecycle.